16 Different Types of Ficus Trees (with Pictures)

 Ficus Audrey (Ficus benghalensis) has some of the most attractive foliage ever among Ficus trees.
 Its dark green leaves blend well with the brown trunk.

 You can plant this tree inside as a houseplant or outside in a large space.
-A fully mature Ficus Audrey tree can grow to be 98 feet tall outside provided it has the right conditions.
-Inside, a potted tree can be 6.5 feet tall and have about a 3-foot spread.
+A fully mature Ficus Audrey tree can grow 98 feet tall outside, provided it has the right conditions.
+When kept inside, the potted tree can be 6.5 feet tall and have about a 3-foot spread.

-The best places to grow it outside are 9 to 11 hardiness zones since this is a quite hardy tree.
+The best places to grow it outside are 9 to 11 hardiness zones since it is a hardy tree.
 Inside the house, pick a warm spot that receives lots of indirect sunlight.
 But you must take caution since the Ficus Audrey can be toxic to humans and pets.

 - Lush green tree